iNathlan/Mark-Zytros/README.md

 The initial version (Mark I) of this project masterfully consolidated the engineering of functional props and cosplay: the plating, the helmet kinematics, the basic mechanical actuators, and the local operation of the central LED Reactor.
 The Mark I is an existing exoskeleton frame currently equipped with basic cosmetic sensors and a low-output Arc Reactor prop.

 ### 2.2.
 The Mark II Leap
 The Mark II is the leap from aesthetics to aerospace.
 This document serves as the comprehensive technical specification for upgrading the static exoskeleton prototype (Mark I) to a fully functional flight-capable system.
-The project bridges the gap between costume engineering/cosplay aesthetics and aeronautical physics, leveraging open-source hardware, software protocols, and physics principles used in modern aviation.
+The project bridges the gap between costume engineering and aeronautical physics, leveraging open-source hardware and software protocols.

 The objective of this architecture is to integrate an Autonomous Operating System (FCS) with a sustainable electric propulsion mesh, replacing flammable fossil fuels with fluid dynamics (pressure differential/vacuum).
 All of this is sustained by an energy ecosystem capable of self-sustaining by extracting force from the environment.

 ### 2.3.
 Core Challenges
 1.  **Lift:** Achieving vertical takeoff without heavy combustion fuels.
-Overcoming gravitational inertia without fossil fuels.
 2.  **Power:** Sustaining energy for propulsion without tethering.
-Maintaining autonomous and sustainable energy supply.
-3.  **Control:** Developing a software interface (J.A.R.V.I.S. / FCS) for autonomous stabilization and user control.
+3.  **Control:** Developing a software interface (J.A.R.V.I.S. / FCS) for autonomous stabilization.

 ### 2.4.
 Proposed Solution
 A hybrid propulsion system utilizing **Electric Ducted Fans (EDF)** enhanced by **Vacuum-Compression Dynamics** (similar to modern stealth jet intakes), powered by a redundant 4-cell battery system supplemented by multi-source energy harvesting (Solar, Kinetic, Atmospheric).
-The Arc Reactor unit transitions from a cosmetic prop to housing the FCS mainboard and PMIC.

 ---

-## 3. PHYSICAL TOPOLOGY & HARDWARE MANIFEST
+## 3. PHYSICAL TOPOLOGY: ANATOMICAL ARCHITECTURE & HARDWARE PLACEMENT

 The millimetric positioning of each component is vital for the Center of Gravity (CoG).
-This section details the precise physical location of hardware components relative to human anatomy to ensure CoG stability and pilot safety, followed by the complete Real-World Hardware Manifest.
+This section details the precise physical location of hardware components relative to human anatomy to ensure CoG stability and pilot safety.

 ### 3.1.
-Dorsal Axis (Scapular Mounts) — Primary Sustentation Axis / Primary Thrusters
+Dorsal Axis (Scapular Mounts) — Primary Sustentation Axis
-*   **Location:** Upper back.
+**Location:** Upper back.
 Posterior thorax, specifically inferior to the cervical spine (neck) and medial to the scapulae (shoulder blades).
-This aligns with the anatomical region of the **Trapezius** and **Latissimus Dorsi** muscles to distribute weight.
+This aligns with the anatomical region of the **Trapezius** and **Latissimus Dorsi** muscles.
-*   **Function:** Provides 75% of the lift force.
+**Function:** Provides 75% of the lift force.
 Primary Vertical Take-Off and Landing (VTOL).
-*   **Specification:** The propulsion system utilizes a hybrid-vacuum turbine design.
-High-RPM Electric Ducted Fans (EDF) housed in reinforced casings.
-*   **Motors (Primary Propulsors):**
+**Motors (Primary Propulsors):**
-    *   **M1 (Left Dorsal EDF / Port):** Fixed over the left scapula.
-Angulation: 15° tilted outward (directing the exhaust jet away from the pilot's legs).
+*   **M1 (Left Dorsal EDF):** Fixed over the left scapula.
+Angulation: 15° tilted outward (directing exhaust away from legs).
-    *   **M2 (Right Dorsal EDF / Starboard):** Fixed over the right scapula.
+*   **M2 (Right Dorsal EDF):** Fixed over the right scapula.
 Angulation: 15° mirrored outward.
-*   **Primary Batteries (Active Cells):**
+**Primary Batteries (Active Cells):**
 *   **Cell A:** Positioned exactly 5cm below Motor M1, housed in the upper-left lumbar region.
 *   **Cell B:** Positioned exactly 5cm below Motor M2, in the upper-right lumbar region.
-*   **Air Intakes (Frontal Ducts):** Openings on the frontal shoulders (trapezius region) designed to swallow air and channel it to the back.
-The intake geometry creates a low-pressure zone (partial vacuum) ahead of the engine, accelerating airflow.
+**Air Intakes (Frontal Ducts):** Openings on the frontal shoulders (trapezius region) designed to swallow air and channel it to the back.

 ### 3.2.
-Costal Axis (Lateral Ribcage Mounts) — Stabilization Axis / Secondary Thrusters
+Costal Axis (Lateral Ribcage Mounts) — Stabilization Axis
-*   **Location:** Sides of the torso.
-Fixed bilaterally to the lower rib cage (intercostal spaces), specifically over the **External Intercostal** muscles, approximating the lower floating ribs (11th and 12th ribs).
-Replaces hand-mounted propulsors, freeing the pilot's arms for HUD control and emergencies.
+**Location:** Sides of the torso.
+Bilateral placement along the lower rib cage (intercostal spaces), specifically near the floating ribs (11th and 12th ribs).
-*   **Function:** Stabilization, roll correction, forward momentum augmentation, and secondary lift.
+**Function:** Stabilization, roll correction, forward momentum augmentation.
-*   **Motors (Directional Propulsors):**
+**Motors (Directional Propulsors):**
-    *   **M3 (Left Costal EDF / Port):** Fixed at the line of the left floating ribs.
+*   **M3 (Left Costal EDF):** Fixed at the line of the left floating ribs.
 Coupled to a 2-dimensional gimbal axis controlled by the FCS.
-    *   **M4 (Right Costal EDF / Starboard):** Fixed at the line of the right floating ribs, mirrored to M3.
+*   **M4 (Right Costal EDF):** Fixed at the line of the right floating ribs, mirrored to M3.
-*   **Reserve Batteries (Hot-Standby):**
+**Reserve Batteries (Hot-Standby):**
 *   **Cell C:** Positioned above Motor M3, hidden inside the left lateral chest armor.
 *   **Cell D:** Positioned above Motor M4, in the right lateral chest armor.

 ### 3.3.
 Energy Storage Units (Batteries) — Detailed Configuration
-Batteries constitute the heaviest component.
-Positioning them incorrectly will shift the CoG and cause instability.
-*   **Placement:** Lumbar Region (Lower Back/Waist) for primary cells (A & B), Lateral Pectoral Armor for reserve cells (C & D).
+**Placement:** Lumbar Region (Lower Back/Waist) for primary cells (A & B), Lateral Pectoral Armor for reserve cells (C & D).
-*   **Configuration:** 4 High-Density Li-Po Batteries arranged in a "Saddlebag" configuration.
+**Configuration:** 4 High-Density Li-Po Batteries arranged in a "Saddlebag" configuration.
 Two active (A & B), two reserve (C & D).
-This places the mass near the pilot's natural center of gravity (hips), preventing the suit from tipping.
-*   **Universal Battery Adapter:** The PDU accepts multiple chemistries and voltages, allowing "hot-swapping" scavenged batteries.
+**Universal Battery Adapter:** The PDU accepts multiple chemistries (LiPo, Li-Ion, Alkaline) and voltages, allowing "hot-swapping" scavenged batteries.

 ### 3.4.
 Central Processing Core (Frontal Pectoral)
 The frontal Central Reactor houses the main motherboard (FCS) and the PMIC.
 Strategic position for frontal cooling and proximity to the helmet's BLE network.

 ### 3.5.
 Thermal Insulation & Cooling Systems (ATMS)
-*   **Insulation Layer:** Ceramic fiber or aerogel thermal linings installed between the turbine housings and the pilot's body.
+**Insulation Layer:** Ceramic fiber or aerogel thermal linings installed between the turbine housings and the pilot's body.
-*   **Active Cooling:** Integration of heat sinks and liquid cooling loops (water blocks) running along the spine and chest, utilizing the vacuum airflow from the turbines to dissipate heat.
+**Active Cooling:** Integration of heat sinks and liquid cooling loops (water blocks) running along the spine and chest, utilizing the vacuum airflow from the turbines to dissipate heat.

 ### 3.6.
 DETAILED HARDWARE MANIFEST: ARMOR & EQUIPMENT
 Real nomenclatures and cutting-edge equipment for the construction of the carapace, onboard electronics, sensors, and actuators for the Mark II.